neek8044/ArchVFIO/README.md

 # ArchVFIO
 **Automated VFIO setup for arch based distros.**

+---

-WARNING: Reverting changes is not yet implemented.
+**WARNING:** Reverting changes is not yet implemented.
 You will have to revert the changes yourself:

 - reattaching the gpu to the host machine
-- deleting the custom grub config and going back to the backup that was created automatically ( grub.archvfiobackup )
+- deleting the custom grub config and going back to the backup that was created automatically (`/etc/default/grub.archvfiobackup`)
-- rebuild the linux.img with mkinitcpio).
+- rebuilding the linux.img with mkinitcpio.